dgoffredo/dgoffredo.github.io/content/mexico5.md

 ![](../site/mexico_52_small.jpg) <!-- sunset car -->

 I invited Grace's parents over to the Airbnb for dinner.
-Here we are having a dessert of pineapple and mango with chamoy and tarjín.
+Here we are having a dessert of pineapple and mango with chamoy and tajín.
 The main course was again Grace's sun-dried tomato chicken and roasted potatoes, and my chicken stew.
 This time I put a little wine in the soup; I think it worked well.